-Staying in the beautiful Somerset countryside that surrounds the North Cadbury Court Estate offers our guests almost unlimited possibilities and ways to make the most of your stay.
+Staying in the beautiful Somerset countryside which surrounds the North Cadbury Court estate offers our guests almost unlimited possibilities and ways to make the most of their stay.

 Exmoor and Stonehenge

-Just over an hour away is Exmoor National Park, sitting on the Somerset and Devon border, this ancient and unforgiving segment of the south west, stretched from sea to rocky hill-scapes and has been a national park since 1954.
-Exmoor was traditionally an ancient royal hunting forest, renowned for the Stags that lived there.
-The national park is abundant with different types of life from the wild to the ancient woodland, it is also home to the highest point in Somerset, Dunkery Beakon, which is 519 metres above sea level.
+Just over an hour away is Exmoor National Park, on the Somerset and Devon border.
+This ancient segment of the south west, stretched from sea to rocky hill scapes, has been a national park since 1954.
+Exmoor was traditionally an ancient royal hunting forest, renowned for the stags which lived there.
+The national park is abundant with different types of life from the wild to the ancient woodland.
+It is also home to the highest point in Somerset, Dunkery Beacon, which is 519 metres above sea level.

-If country houses and history is more your style, Stonehenge just 45 mins away, this World Heritage site is the best-known prehistoric monument in Europe and features a fantastic visitor centre.
-With a history spanning over 4500 years it has something for everyone, from history to spirituality.
+If country houses and history is more your style, Stonehenge just 45 mins away.
+This World Heritage Site is the best known prehistoric monument in Europe and features a fantastic visitor centre.
+With a history spanning more than 4,500 years it has something for everyone, from history to spirituality.

-A bit closer to North Cadbury villageis the National Trust property of Stourhead, this Grand Country estate and landscaped gardens have been open to the public since the 1740s and were described by a magazine as ‘a living work of art’.
-A trip to Stourhead makes a lovely afternoon out, where you can take a tour of the house and learn about its history, enjoy a picnic on the lawns and wonder around its beautiful lake and gardens.
-Closer still is Glastonbury Tor, which while is a bit of effort to walk up to it, does have splendid views and is basked in history itself, featuring tales of fairies, The Holy Grail and even King Arthur, again linking our local Cadbury Castle to the Arthurian legend.
+A bit closer to North Cadbury village is the National Trust property of Stourhead.
+This grand country estate and landscaped gardens have been open to the public since the 1740s and were described by a magazine as ‘a living work of art’.
+A trip to Stourhead makes a lovely afternoon out.
+You can take a tour of the house and learn about its history, enjoy a picnic on the lawns and wonder around its beautiful lake and gardens.
+Closer still is Glastonbury Tor, which while is a bit of effort to walk up to it, does have splendid views and is basked in history itself, featuring tales of fairies, the Holy Grail and even King Arthur, again linking our local Cadbury Castle to the Arthurian legend.

-Bruton, fast becoming the coolest town in the West Country, has had an influx of art galleries, lovely shops, hip places to eat and quirky places to stay in the last few years.
+Bruton, fast becoming the coolest town in the west country, has had an influx of art galleries, lovely shops, hip places to eat and quirky spots to stay in the last few years.
 It is 15 minutes away by car.

-Sherborne, less than 10 miles away and just over the border into Dorset, is a small market town full of independent shops and lovely cafes and restaurants.
-The town features old castle ruins, the newer Sherborne Castle, Sherborne Abbey and is home to several independent schools.
+Sherborne, less than 10 miles away and just over the border into Dorset, is a small market town full of independent shops, sweet cafes and restaurants.
+The town features old castle ruins, the newer Sherborne Castle, Sherborne Abbey and is home to several renowned independent schools.

-Another shopping destination in the heart of Somerset is Clarks village, located on the old factory site of the world-famous Clarks shoes brand.
-Clarks village has been open to the public for nearly 30 years and has visitors from all over the world, looking for deals on some of the latest fashion brands.
-People are always surprised by how many shops are located at Clarks, with brands such as Barbour, Le Creuset, Radley and many others, with over 90 brands in total.
+Another shopping destination in the heart of Somerset is Clarks Village, located on the old factory original site of the world famous Clarks shoes brand.
+Clarks Village has been open to the public for nearly 30 years and has visitors from all over the world, looking for deals on some of the latest fashion brands.
+People are always surprised by how many shops are located at Clarks, with brands such as Barbour, Le Creuset, Superdry, North Face and Lindt chocolate – more than 90 brands in total.